-Research shows that the average recruiter spends less than 6 seconds scanning a resume before making a “fit / no fit” decision.
+Research shows that the average recruiter spends less than 6 seconds scanning a resume before making a “GO / NO GO” decision.
 Six seconds!
 The takeaway from this research is clear.
 Avoid anything that makes it more difficult for a recruiter or hiring manager to review your resume.
-Rather than going for clever or exhaustive; go for clean, readable and impactful.
-In other words, what you leave off of your resume can be as important as what you put on.
-As the pace of recruiting has been increasing, I thought it was important to write a sales resume guide about what NOT to put on your resume.
-Here are my 4 tips:
+Rather than going for clever or exhaustive; go for clean, readable, and impactful.
+In other words, what you leave off of your resume can be more important than what you put on.
+To help you with this, we compiled 4 things to leave off of your sales resume.

-I recommend not using an Objective on your resume in most cases.
+We recommend against using an Objective on your resume unless you have tailored your resume for a specific employer.
 Why?
-It rarely helps to differentiate you as a candidate but it can immediately knock you out of consideration.
+It doesn’t help to differentiate you as a candidate but it can immediately knock you out of consideration.
 True story.
-One of my better hires almost didn’t happen due to the objective on his resume.
+One of our better hires almost didn’t happen due to the objective on his resume.
 “To utilize my sales experience to secure a medical sales position.”
 Since he wasn’t interviewing for a medical sales role, the Sales Manager decided to pass on him despite being impressed during the interview.
-Three weeks, several interviews and no solid candidates later I convinced the Sales Manager to reconsider.
-Nine years and multiple President’s Clubs later my candidate is still working for my client.
+Three weeks, several interviews, and no solid candidates later, we convinced the Sales Manager to reconsider.
+Nine years and multiple President’s Clubs later, this gentleman is still working for our client.

 Tasks and Duties.

 In the six seconds a recruiter spends scanning your resume, they are looking for results and fit.
 They are not looking for generic skills.
 Take, for example, the following 2 bullet points listed on a sales resume in our database:

 - Responsible for identifying key business opportunities in my territory.